Last reviewed on by

 How to tell if you have HPV?
 HPV Symptoms:

-Some Human Papillomavirus infections cause flat, abnormal growths in the genital area and on the cervix; however, human papillomavirus infections of the cervix usually do not cause any symptoms at all.
+Some human papillomavirus infections cause flat, abnormal growths in the genital area and on the cervix; however, human papillomavirus infections of the cervix usually do not cause any symptoms at all.

 How to know if you have HPV?
 HPV Tests: